 Generally speaking, we’d rather opt out of a playground when it’s very crowded and there are bigger, more rowdy kids playing.
 Akira has also learned herself how it’s more difficult to move around or to just play when this is the case, so she has come to understand and not be persistent when we tell her why we can’t play.

 Another major cause of concern for parents is the safety of these playgrounds.
 Almost all of these playgrounds have reinforced flooring – either with pads or carpeting.
 All of them (except for Gymboree that only requires socks for the adult companion) require socks for anyone who comes in to play, so it’s a bit hygienic, and most areas are padded.

-Yet I also can’t stress this enough, but nothing will ever replace simply watching over the child.
+Yet I also can’t stress this enough, because nothing will ever replace simply watching over the child.
 Parents and yayas, as far as I’ve seen, can be equally guilty of spending too much time on their phones than actually watching their kid.
-Not only are accidents more likely to happen because of this, but I also think kids tend to develop more attention-grabbing antics when they’re constantly ignored.
+Not only are accidents more likely to happen because of this, but I also think kids would tend to develop more attention-grabbing antics.

 The malls indoor playgrounds are safe and enjoyable to a point.
 Play areas may be padded and secure, there may be attendants present as well, but ultimately, I think a diligently attentive adult companion is the key to a fun and memorable time at the playground.
-Do watch over them and shower them with attention with every little thing that they want to show you during these moments, because when the time comes, you’ll be able to leave them and play by themselves with peace of mind 🙂
+Do watch over the kids and shower them with attention with every little thing that they want to show you during these moments, because the time will come when you’ll be able to leave them and play by themselves with peace of mind.